chisophugis/lbd/source/elf.rst

 don't want it to be displayed and it's not in the assembler print pattern of Cpu0InstrInfo.td.

+The RET (Cpu0ISD::Ret) and JR (ISD::BRIND) both for "ret" instruction.
+The former is for instruction encode in assembly and obj while the latter is for decode in disassembler.
+The IR node Cpu0ISD::Ret is created in LowerReturn() which called at function exit point.

 Now, run 9/1/Cpu0 with command ``llvm-objdump -d ch7_1_1.cpu0.o`` will get the following result.